The Historical Institutional Abuse Inquiry

 The General Register Office for Northern Ireland (GRONI) holds records of births, deaths, marriages, civil partnerships and adoptions in Northern Ireland.

-There is also a search room open to the public for anyone who wants to use the records to trace family members.
+There is a search room open to the public for anyone who wants to use the records to trace family members.

 Access to adoption records is more restricted.
 If you were adopted you can apply to see your original birth record.